 Packaging Checklist

 Ready to deploy your packaging metadata and start creating a package?
+Take a few minutes to verify that you covered the items in this checklist, and you're good to go.

 Deploy the Package Metadata to the Packaging Org